 Prices had been rising since last autumn before this year's setback, which is largely attributable to increased mortgage rates combined with more listing inventory.

 The following chart shows sale prices for all residential property types:

 Sales volume for the Peterborough region has been lower, but stable, after reaching a peak in March.
 The decrease in volume has been countered with an increase in new listings, helping prices to avoid heading higher.

 Another common benchmark is called SPLP or Selling Price to List Price.
 It measures the sale price of a property in relation to its listed price.

 This is largely due to a shift in pricing strategy on many listings.
-When inventory was scarce, many homes were listed at a price lower than expectations, with offers held until a set date and multiple offers in most situations.
-Now, with more listings to choose from, buyers are able to choose which listings they offer on, and bidding wars are less common.
-More listings are seeing this pricing strategy unsuccessful, and are cancelling the listing after not getting the price they wanted, then re-listing with a higher price and negotiating to a sale price more in-line with the revised list price.
-Hence, we are seeing the sale price to list price ratio much closer to being at par, or 100%.
+When inventory was scarce, most homes were listed at a price lower than expectations, with offers held until a set date and multiple offers in most situations.
+Now, with more listings to choose from, buyers are able to choose which listings they place offers on, and bidding wars are less common.
+More listings are seeing this pricing strategy unsuccessful, and are canceling the listing after not getting the price they wanted, then re-listing with a higher price and negotiating to a sale price more in-line with the revised list price.
+Hence, we are seeing the sale price to list price ratio below list price, on average.

-The Peterborough market had been in a strong seller's market for some time, indicating that market conditions heavily favour sellers over buyers.
+The Peterborough market had been in a strong seller's market for some time, indicating that market conditions heavily favoured sellers over buyers.